- Yale Law School (J.D., 1980) Editor of the Yale Law Journal

 - Stanford University (A.B., 1977), with distinction and honors

 David Nimmer is of counsel to Irell & Manella LLP in Los Angeles, California.
-He also serves as Professor from Practice at University of California, Los Angeles Law School and Distinguished Scholar at the Berkeley Center for Law and Technology.
+He also serves as Professor from Practice at UCLA School of Law and Distinguished Scholar at the Berkeley Center for Law and Technology.
 In 2000, he was elected to the American Law Institute.